 The United States Department of Agriculture sprouted its USDA loan program to encourage people to buy single-family homes in America’s countryside.
 But some suburban areas near major cities also fall in the USDA’s scope.
 In fact, dozens of counties in Kansas sit within the USDA’s radar.

 USDA loans usually carry lower interest rates than conventional mortgages.
 You can even find some with no down payment requirements.
-To qualify for one, however, you can’t make more than 115% of the median income for the designated area you wish to live in.
+To qualify for a USDA loan through the guaranteed loan program, your household income must lie at or below 115% of the median income for the area you want to live in.

 But having a FICO® credit score of at least 600 can typically qualify you for a USDA loan with a very low interest rate and a zero down payment.
 You can still qualify for a USDA loan if your score dips below that level, or even if you don’t have a traditional credit history at all.
 However, the rates might not be as favorable and your down payment could rise to around 10%.
 Still, this falls far below the interest rate for a conventional mortgage, which normally floats around 20% of the home’s value.
 Closing costs, which apply to most mortgages, also fall to a low 1% to 3%.